Smart-Shift

 The contoured standalone Smart-Shift keypad (3″H x 5.5″W x 1″D), was designed to complement the Econo-Series console system as a standalone product.
 Each button features center illumination and universal icons for quick, at-a-glance operation.

-The AEVIT® 2.0 system is now capable of shifting in parallel with the Chrysler Pacifica shift-by-wire knob.
+The AEVIT™ 2.0 System is now capable of shifting in parallel with the Chrysler Pacifica shift-by-wire knob.
 Ever since the Pacifica was released in 2017, it has featured a shift-by-wire rotary knob controlling the transmission and gear positions; no mechanical cable links the shifter to the transmission.
 The knob talks on (2) CAN buses in the van, sending CAN messages to indicate which gear has been selected.
-AEVIT now mimics those CAN messages in the van as if the driver has selected a gear with the shift knob.
-At this time, Smart-Shift in this vehicle is only available when it is incorporated into the AEVIT 2.0 System display.
+Smart-Shift now mimics those CAN messages in the van as if the driver has selected a gear with the shift knob.
+At this time, Smart-Shift is only available with the AEVIT™ 2.0 System.